5x5 vs GZCLP: beginner program comparison

 The honest verdict

 Both programs work.
 Both will take a beginner from untrained to meaningfully strong in a matter of months.
+They’re built on the same evidence-based foundation - progressive overload, compound lifts, and frequent practice, the core principles laid out in the ACSM’s position stand on progression.
 The strength results after six months of either program, assuming equal consistency and effort, will be remarkably similar on the main lifts.

 The real differences are in experience and preference: